 What terms and conditions apply to equity investments in a government-owned business?

-There is a threshold requirement that an investment will only be recorded as an asset if there is an expectation the government’s investment in the business will be returned – see Q10 for the threshold return test
+There is a threshold requirement that an investment will only be recorded as an asset if there is an expectation the government’s investment in the business will be returned – see How does the threshold return test work and what is its basis? for the threshold return test.

 Many government-owned businesses are Government Business Enterprises (GBE), and are required to follow the GBE guidelines.
 Other terms and conditions, including dividend policy, are determined on a case by case basis, as outlined in the GBE Guidelines.